Karin Schimke: Poetry

 She has performed her own poetry at the Woordfees, Badilisha Poetry X-Change, the Klein Karoo Nasionale Kunstefee and poetry-on-the-road in Bremen, Germany, in various podcasts and in radio interviews.
-Her work has been published in New Coin, New Contrast, Stanzas and Carapace and has been featured in Paris Lit Up magazine, The Atlanta Review, Mslexia, as well as a collection of poetry from South Africa translated into German, called Ankunft eines weiteren Tages, published by Afrika Wunderhorn.
+Her work has been published in New Coin, New Contrast, Stanzas and Carapace and has been featured in Paris Lit Up magazine, Atlanta Review, Mslexia, as well as a collection of poetry from South Africa translated into German, called Ankunft eines weiteren Tages, published by Afrika Wunderhorn.

 Translations

 In 2019, Schimke, together with Leon de Kock, won the 2019 Sol Plaatje Translation Award for Flame in the Snow, the English translation of Vlam in die Sneeu, a collection of love letters written in the 1960s between novelist André Brink and poet Ingrid Jonker.
 She regularly translates the work of the well-known Afrikaans thriller writer Irma Venter.